pytorch/serve/examples/diffusers/Readme.md

 python query.py --url "http://localhost:8080/predictions/stable-diffusion" --prompt "a photo of an astronaut riding a horse on mars"
 ```

-The output file `output.jpg` is the image generated.
+The image generated will be written to a file `output-20221027213010.jpg`.

 **_NOTE:_** For KServe implementation use the below inputs for v1 and v2 protocols.
 Kserve v1 protocol - `sample_v1.json`